-Nowadays it seems Fitness and Health has become confined to restriction and time.
+Nowadays it seems Fitness and Health have become confined to restriction and time.
 So often people email me to say that they don’t believe they’ll ever have the body they deserve because they don’t have the money for a gym, a Personal Trainer, that gorgeous activewear outfit in their wish basket or the time.

-Time is just an excuse, if you have time to read this Blog post then you certainly have time to workout, I mean seriously you don’t have to spend hours doing it, the seconds soon count up to minutes and the minutes to hours when you look at it over a week, so do yourself a favour, stop scrolling and start sweating.
+Time is just an excuse, if you have time to read this Blog post then you certainly have time to work out, I mean seriously you don’t have to spend hours doing it, the seconds soon count up to minutes and the minutes to hours when you look at it over a week, so do yourself a favour, stop scrolling and start sweating.

-Walk, up the intensity by adding a couple of baked bean tines, bottles of water or hand weights into a backpack and walk, strut like you’re on a mission, if like me you love hiking then you NEED to download the AllTrails App, something we found while hiking in Yosemite over Christmas.
-This app shows you all the available walks in your area, rates them and even let’s you check-in so people know where you are. (not sponsored, just loved)
+Walk, up the intensity by adding a couple of baked bean tines, bottles of water or hand weights into a backpack and walk, strut like you’re on a mission.
+If like me you love hiking then you NEED to download the AllTrails App, something we found while hiking in Yosemite over Christmas.
+This app shows you all the available walks in your area, rates them and even lets you check-in so people know where you are. (not sponsored, just loved)

-Skip, something i always get my clients to do is skip, a jump rope HIIT session of just 20 seconds on, 20 seconds off for 8 minutes will have you sweating so much you’ll look like you’ve been in the pool and if you don’t have the funds to buy a skipping rope you can literally pretend and get a very similar result!
+Skip, something I always get my clients to do is skip, a jump rope HIIT session of just 20 seconds on, 20 seconds off for 8 minutes will have you sweating so much you’ll look like you’ve been in the pool and if you don’t have the funds to buy a skipping rope you can literally pretend and get a very similar result!